In order to be considered for university admission a school leaver normally must have:

 http://www.tisc.edu.au/static/guide/admission-req-sleaver.tisc

-UWA offers a limited number of “Assured Pathway” places to students who achieve an ATAR of 99+, a suitable UCAT score and a successful interview.
-Successful applicants will complete any 3 year undergraduate degree with an assured place in the Post Graduate degree, provided they maintain a suitable Grade Point Average and meet other offer conditions.
+UWA offers a limited number of “Assured Pathway” places to students who achieve an ATAR of 98+, a suitable UCAT score and a successful interview.

 Students who do not secure this pathway may complete any Bachelor degree and then compete for a place in the 4 year Doctor of Medicine (MD) or a 4 year Doctor of Dental Medicine (DDMD) course.
 These students will be required to sit the Graduate Australian Medical Schools Admissions Test (GAMSAT), obtain a minimum GPA of 5.5 in their undergraduate degree which is approximately equivalent to a weighted average of 65% and attend a structured interview.